About Keith Akers

 Things are changing fast, and this isn't something that only future generations will see.
 It's happening right now.
 We need to prepare on multiple levels.
 We need a world and a civilization in which humans live in harmony with the animals and plants around us.
 The most difficult part of this transition will be in the parts of our lives which are most familiar: our food, our families, and what gives us meaning.
 I want to talk to anyone, especially vegetarians and vegans, who understands the challenge which all of this presents and wants to work on the specifics.

 This is what my books, my blog, my life is about.
 The quickest way to find out more about me is to take a look at this web site and my books.
-If you're local to Denver, visit us at the Vegetarian Society of Colorado or other local vegetarian events, or contact Denver Energy Awareness.
+If you're local to Denver, visit us at the Denver Vegans.
 If you're not local, send me an e-mail (see above), drop me a card, or comment on something on my blog that interests you.
 Stay in touch.

 If your group wants to hear Keith Akers speak, send